cloudprivacylabs/lsa/web/content/docs/valuesets.md

 # Value Sets and Dictionaries

 Value sets and dictionaries are used to assign normalized values to input data that may come in different variations.
-As an example, consider the following data sets:
+Let's start with an example.
+Consider the following data sets:

 Data Set A:
 ```